MAGNOLIA continued

 This exciting selection has been micro-propagated, so will flower from a much younger age than a comparative seedling.
 Hardy to -33 degrees Fahrenheit, it blooms over a long period in late spring with a delightful citric fragrance.

-MAGNOLIA 'Vulcan'
+NEW MAGNOLIA 'Vulcan'

 MAGNOLIA 'Wada's Memory'